 (Confederate.)

 7 Cav.
 Va.

+0 11

 George Howver

-htt, Co.
-17, 7 Reg't Virginia Cavalry.
+fort, Co.
+7, 7 Reg't Virginia Cavalry.

 Appears on

 Company Muster Roll

 of the organization named above,

-tor March 1 to June 30, 186 4
+tor March 1 to June 30, 1864

-Enlisted:
+Enlisted: 0

-When July 1, 1862.
+When July 1, 1862-

-Where Kockingham
+Where Cockingham

-By whom Sapt Crucip
+By whom Sapt Choup

 Period War

-Last paid: By whom Capt ashby
+Last paid: By whom Eapt ashby

-To what time
+By whom Capt ashby To what time Tow / 1, 1863.

 Present or absent absent

 Remarks: In hands of enemy

-Eure Jan 30 1864
+Euice Jan 30 / 1864/

 The 7th Regiment Virginia Cavalry (also known as "Ashby's Cavalry") was originally organized in the Spring of 1861.
 About October 7, 1861, authority was granted to increase the size of the command.
-In June, 1862, the twenty-nine companies of which is was then composed were reduced to ten; ten companies having been assigned to the 12th Regiment Virginia Cavalry; one companies organized as the 17th Battallon Virginia Cavalry; one company assigned to the 14th Regiment Virginia Cavalry as Company L, and one company became Captain John W. Carter's Battery Virginia Artillery.
+In June, 1862, the twenty-nine companies of which is was then composed were reduced to ten; ten companies having been assigned to the 12th Regiment Virginia Cavalry; seven companies organized as the 17th Battallon Virginia Cavalry; one company assigned to the 14th Regiment Virginia Cavalry as Company G, and one company became Captain John W. Carter's Battery Virginia Artillery.

 Book mark:

-0 0

-J. Seeson

-(642) Copying
+(642) J. Deeson Coppin

-George came home to find the countryside around his home in the Shenandoah Valley in ruins.
-The following excerpt from the above book on the Civil War gives an indication of what it must have been like: "Wanting to leave nothing to chance, Grant ordered Sheridan to lay waste to the breadbasket of the Confederacy [. . .] 'take all provisions, forage, and stock wanted for the use of your command.
-Such as cannot be consumed, destroy [. . .] so that the crows flying over it for the balance of this season will have to carry their provender with Following orders, Sheridan marched them'" through the valley from September 1864 to March 1865 leaving the beautiful Shenandoah countryside wasted and in flames.
-At one point, Sheridan reported to Grant that his army had "destroyed over 2,000 barns filled with wheat, hay, and farming implements; over 70 mills filled with flour and wheat; have driven in front of the army over 4,000 head of stock and have killed and issued to the troops not less than 3,000 sheep."
-Major General Sheridan is quoted as saying "The people must be left nothing but their eyes to weep with.""
+valley from September 1864 to March 1865 leaving the beautiful Shenandoah countryside wasted and in flames.
+At one point, Sheridan reported to Grant that his army had "'destroyed over 2,000 barns filled with wheat, hay, and farming implements; over 70 mills filled with flour and wheat; have driven in front of the army over 4,000 head of stock, and have killed and issued to the troops not less than 3,000 sheep."'
+Major General Sheridan is quoted as saying "' The people must be left nothing but their eyes to weep with.""'
 (Hyslop, p 314)

 George married Sarah Ellen Paulsel, daughter of David Paulsel and Elizabeth Tarflinger, on November 26, 1866.
 By this point George had lost both of his parents.
 George and Sarah had six children: Laura Ellen (1867), James Paulsel (1869), Lula Josephine (1871), Marshall Luther (1874), Ella Lillian (Nell) (1876), and Harry Lee (Hal) (1879).
 The oldest three children were born in Singers Glen.
 Sometime between 1871 and 1874, the family moved to Mansfield, Illinois.
-According to the U.S. Census of 1880 for Mansfield, IL, the youngest three children were born in Illinois.
+According to the US Census of 1880 for Mansfield, IL, the youngest three children were born in Illinois.
 After the war, George returned to farming, as noted in the birth record of his oldest child Laura Ellen.
 However, by the birth of his second child in 1869, he lists his occupation as carpenter.
 Some of the Civil War prisoners were used to construct and maintain their own shelters.
 George may have learned carpentry skills at this time.